 “Homelessness is something that can happen to anyone, and at any time.
 I now truly understand that I although my circumstances seemed out of my control, I am not powerless.
 With all of my knowledge and life experiences-- I am power!
 I have been inspired and empowered by the work of this wonderful organization.
 They advocated for my son’s education and empowered me and enabled me to advocate on behalf of my son.
 Special thanks to Mrs. Lisa Curtis who stuck with me and Shiloh until all of his educational needs were met.
 I would also like to that Mrs. Pam Kies-Lowe, the State Coordinator for Homeless Education and her staff at the Michigan Department of Education.”

 Home isn’t just a place; it’s a feeling too.
 It’s a refuge from all the things the world has imposed upon us.
 Danae had a house, but she didn’t have a home.
-"I was sexually molested when I was two.
-That's my first memory," Danae said.
-"I remember the smells, how I felt - everything that happened."
-Danae began wearing long-sleeved shirts to hide her bruises and finally, after years of abuse, she left the house and became a young, homeless, runaway youth.
+After years of a difficult home life, she left the house and became a young, homeless, runaway youth.

 Danae spent most of high school as an unaccompanied homeless youth.
 She then moved to Louisiana, enrolling in a local college to pursue her dream of becoming a doctor.
 Danae qualified for federal financial aid as an unaccompanied homeless youth because she had no ties to her parents.
 In order to afford an apartment, she worked 70 hours a week for rent and grocery money.
 “I’d go days without sleeping sometimes,” she said.
 “Just the stress of the jobs and trying to keep straight As, so I could get into medical school.”